Welcome To Lifetime Learning Center

 LLC Instructor Profile

-Bill Taylor who will be teaching China: Partner or Threat winter quarter 2013 is a Political Science instructor from Chicago.
+Bill Taylor who will be teaching How the West Came to Rule the Rest and Films Embedded in History fall quarter 2013 is a Political Science instructor from Chicago.
 When asked about unusual jobs or interests in his life, Bill mentioned that for six summers he was a facilitator for dialogue sessions between Israeli and Palestinian teens at Seeds of Peace Camp in Maine.
 Some of us remember seeing a 60 Minutes segment several years ago about this unusual camp.

 For information about our other dedicated instructors click here: LLC Instructors.